1 – 31 March 2021

 Bagri Foundation curates a selection of Asian film titles from the MUBI UK archive taking food as a key motif for storytelling and as a symbol across the narrative journey.
 Rural farming, restaurateurs, street food stall holders, home-made recipes passed down through generations – these themes are consistently explored through Asian cinema.
 Local delicacies, agriculture and staple meals act as metaphors, or backdrops, for larger questions of grief, love, pride, friendship, memory, violence, environmental degradation and politics.

 In selecting the films for Bites, the Bagri Foundation looked for key moments or settings throughout that captured an element of food or food production, referencing universal emotions and human interest.
 The stories presented, spanning from across the Asian continent, are sometimes simple on the surface, with underlying conflicts for which the viewer must search, whilst others are complex with intertwining storylines crossing time and place.

 From a meal on a Turkish train that becomes a journey into the poetics of solidarity, to a night sketch from a food stall on a corner of Ho Chi Minh City, to a tiny sushi bar in Tokyo in search of perfection, with its nine feature and short films, Bites explores the inextricable relationship between human stories and food, where the nourishment of the body is indissoluble from the one of the soul.

 In addition, the Bagri Foundation has gathered recipes inspired by the films for everyone to enjoy at home.
 Find the full summaries of each film and why we chose it below, alongside the recommended recipe for each.

-Existing Mubi members can see the playlist via the link below, and those who are not yet members, can get a 30-day pass to watch them for free.
+Existing Mubi members were able to view the playlist on MUBI, and those who were not yet members, were able to get a 30-day pass to watch them for free.